Making Global SEL Possible: Early in Life, Every Day, and Everywhere

 From our experiences as students, as teachers, as storytellers, and as observers in hundreds of classrooms, we’ve also seen how critical it is to SHOW to drive curiosity, instead of starting a lesson with a flood of info.

-We create our videos and stories with 3 year olds in mind:
+We create our videos and stories with 3 year olds and every-year-olds in mind:

 - Wordless: words are hard.
 They’re hard for adults, and many three year olds can’t understand the words in basically any video out there.
 So we just don’t use words.
 It gets kids hooked, whether they can read and understand spoken languages yet.